Trump says he is 'very supportive' of Senate healthcare bill

-WASHINGTON U.S. President Donald Trump said he supported a Republican healthcare bill to replace Obamacare that was unveiled in the Senate on Thursday.
+WASHINGTON (Reuters) - U.S. President Donald Trump said he supported a Republican healthcare bill to replace Obamacare that was unveiled in the Senate on Thursday.

 "I am very supportive of the Senate #HealthcareBill.
 Look forward to making it really special!
 Remember, ObamaCare is dead," Trump said on Twitter.